cossacklabs/product-docs/acra/acra-in-depth/architecture/_index.md

 Some of them are easier to integrate, while others require writing additional code in places where application transmits or stores the sensitive data.

-Acra allows you to keep various components of the security system outside of your main application architecture, securely keeping apart components that should not leak or become compromised together:
+Acra allows you to keep various components of the security system outside your main application architecture, securely keeping apart components that should not leak or become compromised together:

 * Encryption/decryption happens in separate components (proxies and APIs).
 * Keys are stored separately, unpacked / delivered to encryption layer atomically, with key layout minimizing risks of massive leakage.
-* Privileged key management happens outside of main components.
+* Privileged key management happens outside main components.
 * Configuration is managed separately, delivered to each Acra component separately.
 * Audit trail is exportable to independent audit log storage in real-time.